-Terrence (Terry) Tiedt: Well, my--as I was saying, out there, my experience, not that I have--you know, Mike has the fire aspect.
-I have the--when we were younger, one of the excursions that we would do back here, because of the Madison Silo [Company], back then, they mixed all the cement in cement tubs.
-You know, everything was done by hand.
-And then, they poured it out into their molds.
-Well the cement tubs were pretty neat, to kids.
-And so, when the building was closed, you know, nobody working, we'd come on the weekends, and we'd get into the cement tubs, and we'd go up and down Starkweather Creek in the cement tubs.
+Terrence (Terry) Tiedt: Well, my—as I was saying, out there, my experience, not that I have—Mike has the fire aspect.
+I have the—when we were younger, one of the excursions that we would do back here, because of the Madison Silo [Company], back then, they mixed all the cement in cement tubs.
+Everything was done by hand.
+Then they poured it out into their molds.
+Well, the cement tubs were pretty neat, to kids.
+When the building was closed, nobody working, we'd come on the weekends, and we'd get into the cement tubs, and we'd go up and down Starkweather Creek in the cement tubs.

 Mike Fuss: Build rafts.
 Mark McCormack.

 Terrence (Terry) Tiedt: Oh, man, yeah.
-Yeah.
 That was one of the neatest rafts that we could see at that time.
-I mean, it was a two-story.
+It was a two-story.

-Mike Fuss: [multiple voices] [inaudible] lived on Fair oaks.
+Mike Fuss: [multiple voices] Dick [inaudible] lived there on Fair Oaks.
 He was a captain on the Fire Department.
 He lived on Fair Oaks Avenue.
-He worked where I lived.
+He worked where I live.
 I used to be down there at my station.
 I was there since I was four years old.
-I went by there the other day.
+I went by there every day.
 I'd stop in, and finally, I just was there all the time.
-Grew out, finally got out of the department, and been retired for 20 years, in January.
-I was on 31 years, and I'm only 38.
+Grew up, finally got on the department, and been retired for twenty years, in January.
+I was on thirty-one years, and I'm only thirty-eight. [laughter]

 Terrence (Terry) Tiedt: Mike related to something when we were young that we don't have in this town anymore, that was one of the things that we used to look forward to when we were young, during the winter, is the toboggan slide over here on Olbrich Hill.
-We used to have--get on, and race--not race, because you could only go down once, but the object was is how far could you get your toboggan slide to go.
-So, there were certain toboggans that we learned were faster than the others.
-And so, then you'd get, you know, try to get everything that you can--could to get your toboggan to go the furthest down.
-We would go all the way down the creek and almost to--halfway to where the beach house is, because they would stretch that ice out, and then, the ice would come from--when it first started out, would come from the lakes that they put in to saw it out of the lakes and put down the thing.
+We used to have—get on, and race—not race, because you could only go down once, but the object was how far could you get your toboggan slide to go.
+There were certain toboggans that we learned were faster than the others.
+You'd try to get everything that you can—could to get your toboggan to go the furthest down.
+We would go all the way down the creek and almost to—halfway to where the beach house is, because they would stretch that ice out.
+The ice would come from—when it first started out, would come from the lakes that they put in to saw it out of the lakes and put down the thing.

-Then, eventually, it became, I think, out of Oscar Mayer's, that they'd bring the ice for the toboggan slide.
-But that was the neatest thing.
-I mean, we used to love that, coming over here.
+Eventually, it became, I think, out of Oscar Mayer's, that they'd bring the ice for the toboggan slide.
+That was the neatest thing.
+We used to love that, coming over here.